RyanHedges/settop/manual_setup.md

 - Change Key Repeat speed to `fast`
 - Change Delay Until Repeat to `Short`
 - Remap `caps lock` to be `ctrl`
+- May need to select "Command Lin Tools" in Xcode by going to `Preferences` -> `Locations`